 Some grills have elastic cords for wrapping around the legs of your grill, while others have a simple drawstring system to help keep the cover tight.
 A cover can protect your grill from water and it will also ensure that leaves, dirt, debris, and insects don’t find their way into your grill.
 For a small investment, a grill cover will provide a lot of value and could help to extend the overall lifetime of your grill.

-There’s No Excuse for Not Keeping Your Steel BBQ grill Clean
+There’s No Excuse for Not Keeping Your Barbecue Grill Clean

 With the best tips and product recommendations, you now know the best way to maintain your grill with regular cleaning.
 Even when it seems inconvenient, make sure that you clean your grill after every use.